Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Potential NRQCD

 The soft contributions come from diagrams of order $1/m^2$ shown in figure \ref{fig:NRQCDloop}, from diagrams of order $1/m^0$, where the denominator of a propagator has been expanded to higher orders as appropriate to the soft region, from soft self-energy insertions containing gluons and light quarks into the tree diagrams, and from charge renormalization counterterms.
 The final result is:

 Here the $d_i$ can be set to their tree-level value 1, since the entire expressions are already of order $\alpha_s$.
 An alternative method of calculating the soft contribution is to extract the soft region directly from the QCD diagrams.
 In this way, there are fewer diagrams than in the NRQCD calculation (but more terms from the expansion).
 This calculation has also been performed and we checked that the results are exactly the same.
 Note that with the second method we cannot get the result in terms of the hard matching coefficients, but we obtain (\ref{eq:vm2s}) to (\ref{eq:vm2slast}) with $d_i=1$.
+The soft contributions to the potential were recently computed at the two-loop order \cite{Mishima:2024afk}, and contribute at N4LO, which is beyond the NNNLO accuracy that is currently achievable for the $t\bar{t}$ cross section.

 Some remarks are in order on the pole structure of the hard and soft $1/m^2$ potential coefficients.
 We first note that we did not yet add the relevant contribution from the counterterm (\ref{eq:counter}), so the expressions given are still divergent.
 The $1/\epsilon$ pole in the hard contribution is infrared, while the soft contribution contains both infrared and ultraviolet divergences.
 It is instructive to separate the two: